lb1224-icl/RISC-V-Project-Team6/readme_statements/Ryota.md

 ## 6. 2-bit Branch Prediction

 The final input was making a branch prediction unit(bpu) with some functions of the hazard unit like flushing registers on a predict miss.
 This work was primarily done on paper for planning and on the `p-bpu` and `p-branch-prediction`  branches.
-The design of the branch prediction unit can be found below
+The design of the branch prediction unit can be found below.
+NPU = Next PC Unit, TUU = Table Update Unit, BPU = Branch Predict Unit.

 | Feature | Files | Commit(s) | Notes |
 | --- | --- | --- | --- |